Is Annaly Capital Management Inc. (NLY) a good stock to buy now?

-Annaly Capital Management Inc. (NYSE: NLY) is -46.64% lower on its value in year-to-date trading and has touched a low of $15.11 and a high of $35.04 in the current 52-week trading range.
+Annaly Capital Management Inc. (NYSE: NLY) is -40.70% lower on its value in year-to-date trading and has touched a low of $15.11 and a high of $34.96 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The NLY stock was last observed hovering at around $16.82 in the last trading session, with the day’s loss setting it -0.13% off its average median price target of $21.00 for the next 12 months.
-It is also 35.81% off the consensus price target high of $26.00 offered by 13 analysts, but current levels are 7.28% higher than the price target low of $18.00 for the same period.
+The NLY stock was last observed hovering at around $18.45 in the last trading session, with the day’s gains setting it 0.1% off its average median price target of $20.00 for the next 12 months.
+It is also 22.71% off the consensus price target high of $24.00 offered by 13 analysts, but current levels are -3.06% lower than the price target low of $18.00 for the same period.

 Top 5 Cheap Stocks to Own Right Now